palewire/first-web-scraper/docs/index.rst

 The scraper will use Python's `BeautifulSoup <http://www.crummy.com/software/BeautifulSoup/>`_ toolkit to parse the site's HTML and extract the data.

 We'll also use the `Requests library <http://docs.python-requests.org/en/latest/>`_ to open the URL, download the HTML and pass it to BeautifulSoup.

+Since they are not included in Python's standard library, we'll first need to install them using ``pip``, a command-line tool that can grab open-source libraries off the web.
+If you don't have it installed, you'll need to follow the prequisite instructions for :ref:`command-line-pip`.

 In OSX or Linux try this: